grafana/k6-docs/docs/sources/next/using-k6/k6-options/reference.md

 [`http.batch()`](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-http/batch) call in a VU can make.
 If you have a `batch()` call that you've given 20 URLs to and `--batch` is set to 15, then the VU will make 15 requests right away in parallel and queue the rest, executing them as soon as a previous request is done and a slot opens.
-Available in both the `k6 run` and the `k6 cloud` commands
+Available in both the `k6 run` and the `k6 cloud run` commands

 | Env        | CLI       | Code / Config file | Default |
 | ---------- | --------- | ------------------ | ------- |